ksandom/sf-hacks/dpi/compileMethod/README.md

 1. Make sure that everything is saved.
 1. Run
     ```bash
-    ./dpi-compileMethod [pixelRatio]
+    ./dpi-compileMethod [ratio[ iconSize]]
     ```
     eg Reset to the default:
     ```bash
     ./dpi-compileMethod
     ```
-    eg Use 1.25:
+    eg Use 1.25 for both the ratio, and the icon size:
     ```bash
     ./dpi-compileMethod 1.25
+    ```
+    eg Use 1.25 for the raio, and 1.0 for the icon size:
+    ```bash
+    ./dpi-compileMethod 1.25 1.0
     ```

 If you are not running it as root, it will ask for your password to escalate privileges to root.